Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

-This repository full of ressources in financial analysis using different quantitative techniques.
+This repository full of ressources for analysing financial markets.
+Mainly on portfolio and quantitative modelling.
+Each folder has its documented and explained code with the required datasets to run the scripts correctly.

-#### **What you'll find**

-- **Quantitative portfolio management**: Strategies, backtesting frameworks, and optimization algorithms for crafting portfolios that stand the test of market volatility.
-- **Numerical methods in finance**: From Monte Carlo simulations to finite difference methods, explore computational techniques that power modern financial engineering.
-- **Econometric analysis**: Tools and notebooks dedicated to uncovering economic insights from data, employing everything from regression analysis to vector autoregressions (VAR).
-- **Time series forecasting**: Cutting-edge models for predicting financial markets, LSTM networks, MLP, Random Forest with detailed and well commented scripts.

 #### **Getting started**